barneywill/google_data_analytics_certificate/6.Share/README.md

 - Goal: a specific objective or function for the visual, makes the data usable and useful
 - Visual form: an effective use of metaphor or visual expression, creates both beauty and structure

+#### Steps
+- 1. Introduce the graphic by name
+- 2. Answer obvious questions before they’re asked
+- 3. State the insight of your graphic
+- 4. Call out data to support that insight
+- 5. Tell your audience why it matters

 https://www.ted.com/talks/david_mccandless_the_beauty_of_data_visualization#t-150183

 https://artscience.ai/blog/